egumasa/engagement-annotation-project/docs/Part3_confusing_tags.md

 - You **must** switch off the lights when you leave.

+### Rhetorical questions
+Rhetorical questions can have two functions, each corresponding either `Entertain` or `Concur`.

+1) A rhetorical question functions as `Entertain` when it introduces "a proposition in such a way that it is presented as but one of a number of possible positions" (White, 2003, p.
+267).
+2) A rhetorical question functions as `Concur` when it presents "proposition as so self-evident or agreed upon that it doesn’t actually need to be stated by the textual voice, it can be left up to the reader to supply the required meaning."
+(White, 2003, p.
+267)

+Rhetorical questions categorized as `Entertain` include following examples:
+-
+Rhetorical questions categorized as `Concur` include following:
+- Should we go to war against these children?

 ## Multiple engagement resources in a T-unit
 Often times, we will find multiple engagement resources in a single unit (T-unit).
 - **As the name implies (ATTRIBUTE)** **it seemed (ENTERTAIN)** as if eating children was one of the main focuses of anti-witch writings.